Anyone who gets a prediction about how a player's career will turn out wrong will likely be taunted with it for the rest of his life.

 After being fired from Arkansas due to the public finding out that he was having an affair with a 25-year-old female co-worker, and had arranged for her to be hired to a staff position in the football program, it's safe to say that his disastrous season in Atlanta is the least of his problems.

-After a year in the coaching wilderness, Petrino is back on the sidelines—but at Western Kentucky, a school that's a few notches below Arkansas and Louisville on the FBS totem pole.
+After a year in the coaching wilderness, Petrino is back on the sidelines—first for a season at Western Kentucky, a school that's a few notches below Arkansas and Louisville on the FBSnote Football Bowl Subdivision, the top level of NCAA football totem pole, and now for a second stint at Louisville.

 The 2011 AFC Championship Game created two of the Baltimore Ravens' spiritual successors to Jackie Smith and Scott Norwood: Lee Evans and Billy Cundiff, respectively.
 Evans dropped a potential game-winning touchdown pass, and one play later, Cundiff's 32-yard field goal attempt (which would have tied the game) went wide left.